 Why bother learning about menopause in your 20s, 30s and 40s?

 Life is busy.
 We get it.
-But tere are some pretty compelling reasons to start thinking about menopause earlier in life!
+But there are some pretty compelling reasons to start thinking about menopause earlier in life.

-First - it might be happening to your mum, aunts, colleagues and friends.
+First - Menopause happens to all of us women!
+Realistically, your mum, aunts, colleagues, and friends may currently be going through it.
 You may notice women around you finding life a bit tougher than normal.
 Knowing a bit about menopause can help you lend a sympathetic ear and support those around you.

 Second - your boss might be going through menopause.
 And if she's suffering... chances are you might be suffering a bit more too.
 With more women working into their 50s and 60s (amen!) this means there are more menopausal women at work.
-This is fantastic for employers and employees everywhere but managing a career and menopause can be tough.
-Forgetfulness and anxiety are common symptoms which can make work hard.
-If your manager is suffering it's going to impact you.
+This is fantastic for employers and employees everywhere, but managing a career and menopause together can be tough.
+Common menopausal symptoms, such as anxiety and forget-fullness can make work harder than usual.
+If your manager is suffering then it's going to impact YOU.
 Taking a moment to learn more about menopause might help you think of ways to make working life easier for both of you.
 Better still - you may even be brave enough to talk to them about menopause.

 Finally, the better prepared you are (mentally and physically) the better you'll cope with your own menopause.
 When it comes around you won't be taken by surprise; and you may recognise symptoms and seek help more quickly.